-A live travelog of my journey from Qatar to China.
-Beside staying some days in Chengdu and Nanchong, the current plan is to visit Sertar (Larung Gar) and Xi’an.
-The blog will be daily updated depending of the availability of internet coverage and time.
+A live travelogue of my journey from Qatar to China.
+Besides staying some days in Chengdu and Nanchong, the current plan is to visit Sertar (Larung Gar) and Xi'an.
+The blog will be updated daily depending on the availability of internet coverage and time.

 Today the journey to China starts.
 In about one hour I'm on the way to the airport.
 From Doha my Himalaya Airlines flight will bring me to Kathmandu and than further with Air China via Lhasa to Chengdu in China where my lovely wife will pick me up from the airport.
 After one day break we are planning to take a bus to Sertar.
 But now it's time to get ready.
 Uber taxi is already on the way....